berlin-open-wireless-lab/OpenWifiCore/docs/README.md

 | `access`              | required if type is "pathstring" values are rw, ro or none          |
 | `string`              | required if type is "pathstring" - the actual path                  |
 | `query`               | required if type is "query" - the query (see [below](#db-queries)) that is allowed |

+An access can be modified by providing the same keys with a `POST` to `/access/ACCESSID`.

 If a user is logged in he or she can change the password with a `POST` to `/password`.
 It takes a JSON-object with the single `password` key.